 The School Board gives priority in the allocation of resources, including funds, time, personnel, and facilities, to fulfilling this purpose.

 Quality Assurance

 The Board continuously monitors student achievement and the quality of the District's work.
-The Superintendent shall supervise the following quality assurance components, in accordance with State law and Illinois State Board of Education (ISBE) rules, and continuously keep the Board informed:
+The Superintendent shall supervise the following quality assurance components, in accordance with State Board of Education rules, by: